deviousdevops/ie-bank-2024/docs/product_owner.md

 **Context & Goals:**
-The Devious devops group is building the IE Bank, a fintech startup aiming to deliver an intuitive and secure online banking platform.
+The Devious Devops group is building the IE Bank, a fintech startup aiming to deliver an intuitive and secure online banking platform.
 The MVP focuses on essential features that allow customers to manage their accounts, view transactions, register as new users, and perform basic financial operations.
 Simultaneously, the MVP must also accommodate administrative functions such as user management, ensuring that an internal administrator can effectively control and maintain the system.
 The overarching goal is to provide a stable, secure, and functional product that can be released to production with confidence, serving as the foundation for future enhancements.

 In the inital iteration, a user was able to create bank accounts with different details such as Name, Currency, Country and Balance.
 The functionality was limited to a single user, and there was no authentication or authorization.